taegorov/reading-notes/read02.md

 - **What is a text editor?**
   -  A piece of software that lives online, allowing you to write and edit text and build a website
   -  Super important for people learning to create websites
-- Important features:
+- Some important features:
-  1. Code completion
+  - Code completion
+    -  Like predictive text for your phone, but with code
-  1. Syntax highlighting
+  3. Syntax highlighting
-  1. Variety of themes to reduce strain on the eyes
+  4. Variety of themes to reduce strain on the eyes
-  1. Extension choice
+  5. Extension choice
+-

 #### The Command Line